symfony/symfony-docs/glossary.rst

         is a special object that manages the instantiation of services inside an application.
 Instead of creating services directly, the developer *trains* the service container (via configuration) on how to create the services.
-The service container eases takes care of lazily instantiating and injecting dependent services.
+The service container takes care of lazily instantiating and injecting dependent services.

 .. _`service-oriented architecture`: http://wikipedia.org/wiki/Service-oriented_architecture